Derivation of the deformed Heisenberg algebra from discrete spacetime

-As the deformation Heisenberg due to quantum gravity has only been obtained using heuristic arguments \cite{ALI2009497,DAS2010407,PhysRevD.84.044013,PhysRevLett.101.221301}, we will make this heuristic argument rigorous, and explicitly derive the deformation of the Heisenberg algebra produced from discrete spacetime in quantum gravity.
 Finally, motivated by such a deformation, we propose a very general deformation of covariant Heisenberg algebra.
-To properly define and deform the covariant Heisenberg algebra, we have to use a formalism of quantum mechanics, where time is viewed as an quantum observable Thus, it is possible to consider time as a quantum mechanical observable \cite{BUSCH1994357,Olkhovsky:2009zz, Olkhovsky:2006us, Brunetti:2009eq, Olkhovsky:2008zz}.
+To properly define and deform the covariant Heisenberg algebra, we have to use a formalism of quantum mechanics, where time is viewed as an quantum observable\cite{Busch1994,Olkhovsky2009,Olkhovsky2007,Brunetti2010,Olkhovsky2008}.
 Here, we would like to point out that by slightly modifying the foundations of quantum mechanics, it has been possible to use time as a quantum observable.
-This has then been used to define a minimal time, and a deformation of the commutator involving time \cite{Faizal:2014mba, Faizal:2017dlb}.
+This has then been used to define a minimal time, and a deformation of the commutator involving time \cite{Faizal2016,Faizal2017}.
 Here, we will generalize these results by considering a more general deformation of the covariant algebra from quantum gravitational effects.
-The specific forms of deformation, which in turn would depend on the details of the quantum gravitational model, would produce different form of these corrections.
-However, the important observation is that the leading order corrections have a universal form, as the previously heuristic augmented has suggested \cite{ALI2009497,DAS2010407,PhysRevD.84.044013,PhysRevLett.101.221301}.
-Thus, the deformation of the Heisenberg has been used to derive obtain important results in quantum gravity phenomenology.
-Here, we will obtain such a deformation from a model of discrete spacetime.
+The specific forms of deformation, which in turn would depend on the details of the quantum gravitational model, would produce different forms of these corrections.
+However, the important observation is that the leading order corrections have a universal form, as the previously heuristic augments have suggested \cite{ALI2009497,DAS2010407, ALI201184,DAS2008221301}. \\